 SATA and PATA are not the Same

 PATA, or IDE, cables are mostly defunct now for commercial PC.
-They were used in the older PCs with Parallel ATA interface, but they have since been replaced by the more advanced Serial ATA interface.
+They were used in the older PCs with Parallel ATA interface, but the more advanced Serial ATA interface has since replaced them.